guidance-ai/guidance/README.md

 <img width="386" alt="image" src="https://github.com/guidance-ai/guidance/assets/3740613/60071680-8bbb-4fa5-a298-613d4fd55fa7"><br>

 ### A library of pre-built components
-Common syntax elements are avilable out of the box, below is an example of `substring` for others (like `json`) checkout the [docs](https://guidance.readthedocs.io/en/latest/api.html#functions).
+Common syntax elements are available out of the box, below is an example of `substring` for others (like `json`) checkout the [docs](https://guidance.readthedocs.io/en/latest/api.html#functions).
 ```python
 from guidance import substring